NET WORTH: $4.8 billion

 Benioff goes on to describe his evolution from his days at Oracle, when he believed that he had to wait until he retired to be philanthropic, to his days at Salesforce, when he discovered that he could simultaneously run a company and make a nearly full-on commitment to philanthropy.

 A wide variety of nonprofits have received grants from the Salesforce Foundation.
 Because most Salesforce employees live in the Bay Area, these grants are mainly focused on San Francisco nonprofits, but some grants go out nationally and globally.
 See the foundation's website for more detailed information about its giving.
-Salesforce has provided grant funding to date of over $115 million, given access to Salesforce technology to over 28,000 charitable and nonprofit organizations and donated more than 1.3 million employee volunteer hours.
+Salesforce has provided over $115 million in grant funding to date and has given access to Salesforce technology to over 28,000 charitable and nonprofit organizations and donated more than 1.3 million employee volunteer hours.

 Benioff has also been a leader in efforts to raise money for regional antipoverty programs, including an initiative called SF Gives, which raised $10 million.